groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-LaTeX Source Document (.tex) is a language that comprises of programming as well as mark-up features, used to typeset documents.
+Represents a LaTeX Source Document (.tex), which is a language that comprises programming as well as mark-up features used to typeset documents.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/page-description-language/tex